-Bridges to Moms is a collaboration between Brigham and Women’s Hospital and Health Care Without Walls, a community non-profit agency.
-Both were founded by Dr. Roseanna Means, attending physician in the Division of Women’s Health.
-Since 2016, Bridges to Moms has received referrals from obstetrics social workers and clinicians for assistance in the outpatient setting for women who are pregnant and experiencing homelessness or housing insecurity.
-Bridges to Moms is the first hospital-community agency partnership that specifically targets homeless and housing insecure women who are pregnant and reliant on the BWH for Obstetrics care.
+Bridges to Moms was founded by Dr. Roseanna Means, attending physician in the Division of Women’s Health.
+Since 2016, Bridges to Moms has assisted hundreds of women facing pregnancy and housing insecurity, poverty and domestic violence.
+Bridges to Moms specifically targets homeless and housing insecure women who are pregnant and rely on Brigham and Women's Hospital for obstetrics care.

 Bridges to Moms addresses five social determinants of health: housing, transportation to appointments and to visit their babies in the Richard and Susan Smith Family Foundation Newborn Intensive Care Unit (NICU), food security, personal safety and community resources.
-These services are provided by a field team from Health Care Without Walls who work with the women in the outpatient setting throughout their pregnancies and during the baby’s first year.
-The goal is to improve prenatal clinic attendance, gestational age at birth, birth outcomes, and maternal bonding, and reduce NICU stays.
-Early results show a prenatal attendance rate of over 79%, and a NICU in-person visit rate of the moms of 79%.
+These services are provided by an expert team of community health workers and housing specialists who work with the women in the outpatient setting throughout their pregnancies and during the baby’s first year.
+The goal is to improve prenatal clinic attendance, gestational age at birth, birth outcomes, maternal bonding, and reduce NICU stays.
+Early results show a prenatal attendance rate of over 80%, and a NICU in-person visit rate of the moms of over 90%.
 These results mean healthier pregnancies and stronger maternal bonding.

 The C.A.R.E.
 Clinic (Coordinated Approach to Resilience and Empowerment) was founded by Dr. Annie Lewis-O’Connor, PhD, NP-BC, MPH, FAAN, in 2011.
 The clinic uses a trauma-informed and patient-centered framework to assist victims of interpersonal and sexual violence and human trafficking.
 Patient advisors also help to develop and inform policy and procedures for the clinic.
 Services provided by the C.A.R.E Clinic are provided in the context of patient-centered and trauma sensitive care.